What do you do if you have two Philippine Birth Certificates?

 In some cases, parents or guardians may have deliberately used a different last name of the child out of hatred for their ex-partners as a result of separation without knowing the serious consequences of having two Philippine birth certificates

-Then the Philippine civil registry system changed its processes.
+After receiving several complaints about the issues, the PSA decided to update the Philippine civil registry system and changed its processes.

 With the computerization of the Philippine civil registry’s database, it became easier for the Philippine Statistics Authority (PSA) to flag instances when one person appeared to have two Philippine birth certificates.